Page to Stage

 This reading series is an opportunity open to all writers, regardless of prior publications, agented or not, published or not, etc. Third Lantern Lit welcomes and encourages submissions from writers of all races, color, religion, gender, gender identity, age, national origin (ancestry), disability, marital status, sexual orientation, and military status.

-Submissions will be open for one week, from Tuesday, May 13 to Tuesday, May 20.
 Five readers will be chosen at random through a randomized number generator.
 Each reader will be given a 7-minute reading slot (around 1,000 words).

 This is a live, public reading.
 Please only submit if you will be in town for the event.